SMF1208/FlashForge-5M-PRO-CoPrint-Tuned-Config-FIles/README.md

 If you wish to setup OctoEverywhere, use a raspi and follow their instructions for a companion device.
 Once youve got it installed on your Pi you should be able to select your moonraker port when finalizing the config.
 It should then just work out of the box.
 I am planning on writing a separate guide for that as right now there is no native remote monitoring for this setup.

 I am going to continue to update this as I work out the final kinks.
-Currently there are few things left including getting the MIDI playback function to work.
-My config will include MIDI melodies you can use to test if you so wish however the current iteration of these configs does not include my work on the MIDI function just yet.
+Currently there are few things left, including potentially getting the Forge-X mod to work.

-THIS IS A WIP